qrti/picoLog/README.md

 ```
 Compared with other micro controllers, the power consumption of a Pico RP2040 processor
 in sleep mode is relatively high.
 In sleep mode with running RTC at 3 V it is about 1.2 mA
-(without pin change wake up) against some uA for example an AVR controller.
-Despite that,
+(without pin change wake up), against some uA as for example an AVR controller consumes.
-dependent on the sample interval, two or three alkaline batteries (~2.800 mAh) in series may
+Despite that, dependent on the sample interval, two or three alkaline batteries (~2.800 mAh)
-endure some month.
-This seems sufficient to use the Pico and its ample flash for logging tasks.
+in series may endure some month.
+This seems sufficient reason to use the Pico and its ample
+flash for logging tasks.

 To handle sampling, dumping, visualization and settings, the attached python script is useful.